 Who is the judge?

-For those that are wondering, the name of the judge is Judge Bryant Durham.
+For those who are wondering, the judge’s name is Judge Bryant Durham.
 The case took place in Floyd County.
 The court transcript was found by a writer for Adult Swim (Rick and Morty) and then made famous.
+It’s good that the Georgia judge had a sense of humour and seemed to find the kangaroo court comment amusing.

-Can you imagine what the court reporter must have been thinking while watching the defendant Denver Fenton Allen and judge Bryant Durham Jr engage in mass vulgarity and profanity?
+Can you imagine what the court reporter must have been thinking while watching the defendant Denver Fenton Allen and Judge Bryant Durham Jr engage in mass vulgarity and profanity?
+The exchange was originally only covered in the Atlanta Journal-Constitution and the Rome News-Tribune media.

 Read more court articles: